brimdata/zed/docs/zed/README.md

 branches at any time in their commit history.

-Arbitrary metadata expressed as any [ZSON value](../formats/zson.md) maybe be attached to a commit via the `-meta` flag.
-This allows an application or user to trasactionally commit metadata alongside committed data for any purpose.
+Arbitrary metadata expressed as any [ZSON value](../formats/zson.md) may be attached to a commit via the `-meta` flag.
+This allows an application or user to transactionally commit metadata alongside committed data for any purpose.
 This approach allows external applications to implement arbitrary data provenance and audit capabilities by embedding custom metadata in the commit history.